serhatuluc/PayCore.ProductCatalog.WebApi/README.md

 Persistence Layer
 ------------------------
 Migrations and database configuration is implemented in this layer.
-No bussiness logic ismplemented
+No bussiness logic ismplemented.
+Only this layer knows database.

 Infrastructure Layer
 ------------------------------